 The original purposes of the WHOIS directories can however equally be served by using a layered approach, as details of the person are known to the ISP that can, in case of problems related to the site, contact the individual or transmit the information to an enforcement authority entitled by law to access this information.
 This would allow the public to continue to access technical information as per the original purpose of WHOIS.
 At the same time access to more sensitive information would be restricted to law enforcement agencies with adequate authority.
 This would allow ICANN to adhere to data protection law as well as maintain the spirit of cooperation that has allowed the Internet to flourish.

-In light of the concerns raised over the protections of national law and policy, the question arises: are the steps ICANN has taken to date to reconcile its Whois policies with privacy and data protection laws sufficient?
+In light of the concerns raised over the protections of national law and policy, the question arises: are the steps ICANN has taken to date to reconcile its WHOIS policies with privacy and data protection laws sufficient?

 Is ICANN's Consensus Procedure “Handling WHOIS Conflicts with Privacy Law” Effective?